IsaccRojas/Engine/README.md

 The top-level `core/` directory contains the core library.
 The `examples/` directory contains a small example game demonstrating usage of the library, of which a binary compiled on a 64-bit Windows 10 architecture is available in Releases.
-It is being used for basic testing and rapidly changes with respect to the binary.
+It is being used for basic testing and the source code may rapidly change with respect to the available binary.

 This is a small personal project and was made for personal use.
 While it will be in continuous development, updates will not be consistent and the present code may not